im-hanzou/stickerBot-wa-nodejs/README.md

 3. scan qr that's showed on terminal
 4. great !! sticker bot has activated on your whatsapp account
 5. now your friend can use command  <span style='font-weight: 800;'>'.sticker'</span>   on capion of pic

+## New function !

+Now you can revert your sticker into media!
+Use command .image to revert your stiker into media